 Homes that are higher than one story are notorious for not having the correct living area within the county records.
 Having your home measured and fully appraised is a great way to determine if your home’s area is in correct standing with the county.

-By working with a property tax consultant and gaining a true understanding of your local county procedures for property assessments, you will soon discover you have a knack for knowing when something is wrong with your bill.
+By working with a property tax consultant, you can gain a true understanding of your local county procedures for property assessments, you will soon discover you have a knack for knowing when something is wrong with your bill.

 Once you have determined an issue you can perform further market research by speaking with local real estate agents, checking the value of surrounding homes on sites like Zillow, or simply searching the public records on your home’s history.

-Contact The Hegwood Group today to find out how we can help you reduce your property taxes.
+Contact us today and find out how we can help you reduce your property taxes.